robdcampbell/MovieLibrary/README.md

 ## Local Installation:

-After clone repo, change your command line directory to the project root folder and run:
+After the repo is cloned, change your command line directory to the project root folder and run:

 - npm install && npm start